 All graduating and continuing fellows are expected to attend the end of year graduation and awards ceremony.
 Family and friends are also welcome.

 SUMMER TRAVEL AND RESEARCH AWARDS

-Pending available funds, there are sometimes summer travel and research awards that Fellows are eligible to apply for.
+Pending available funds, there are summer travel and research awards that Fellows are eligible to apply in the spring semester.
 Be on the lookout for announcements.